 The longer-term projections for the City's General Fund continue to pose serious challenges because revenues are not expected to be sufficient to cover current costs or new costs that are on the horizon.
 Because the City has limited abilities to impact near-term revenue, staff will continue to identify cost saving measures and address economic development opportunities throughout the City.
 It is unlikely that the City will be able to address public safety's critical staffing needs discussed in this report without a new revenue source.
 This report identified the Phase I public safety critical needs that could be funded through a half-cent sales tax measure.
 Phase II could be addressed as the City continues to grow and new economic development projects become a reality.
 The additional critical needs could be considered as part of the annual budget process as the City works through its fiscal challenges.

-Intended Public Safety Spending Plan (Estimated Costs) Estimated One-half Cent Sales Tax Revenues Phase I - Critical Needs The spending plan are estimates and actuals will vary depending on positons hired as well as actual salaries and benefits.
+Intended Public Safety Spending Plan (Estimated Costs-with recommended changes) Est. One-half cent Sales Tax Revenues Phase I - Critical Needs